spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 # 9 Future Work

 ## 9.1 Improve User Experiences
-Currently, when multiple users write code in our text editor on the front-end there is no distinction between user cursors.
+Currently, when multiple users write code in our text editor on the front end there is no distinction between user cursors.
 This can make it difficult to see the location of all the cursors or to tell which cursor belongs to which user as they type.
 To improve the collaboration experience, we want to assign each cursor a unique color and name, similar to a small tooltip icon.
 This will make it easier to distinguish where each cursor is located in the editor and who is writing what.

 ## 9.2 Allow Code Upload and Download
 There may be instances in which a user needs to leave their session but would like to download and save their code onto their local machine.
 Additionally, some users may have written code in their code editor and would like to upload it into their session of SpaceCraft.
 To accomodate these use cases, we'd like to add the ability for users to click a button and download the code from our text editor to be saved on their local machine.
 We'd also like to add a second button which upon being clicked will allow users to choose a file on their local machine and upload it's contents into our text editor.